 If a current CPM wishes to pursue a BSM degree, they may apply to the BSM program without prior college experience.
 The CPM designation will be evaluated for potential credit equivalency that will not exceed 77 credits.
 CPM-to-BSM students may also request a transfer credit evaluation for previous accredited college courses and/or an evaluation of previous life experience equivalency credit through MCU's Portfolio Evaluation Application.
-A CPM who wishes to pursue a BSM degree must complete at least 50% of the credits as designated on the Major Map (page 13) from MCU course options.
+A CPM who wishes to pursue a BSM degree must complete at least 50% of program graduation requirement credits from MCU course options.
 The combination of credits earned for the NARM CPM credit equivalency, credits transferred from accredited colleges, and/or credit equivalency earned through MCU's Portfolio Evaluation, along with the courses taken directly at MCU will total 121.5 credits.

-A student, who is a CPM and has graduated from MCU with an ASM must complete an additional 40 MCU credits as designated on the Major Map.
-Previous MCU ASM graduates will have their MCU transcripts reviewed for date of course completion and equivalency of current learning objectives to determine the courses required for graduation.
+A student, who is a CPM and has graduated from MCU with an ASM must complete an additional 40 MCU credits.
+ASM graduates will have their MCU transcripts reviewed for date of course completion and equivalency of current learning objectives to determine the courses required for graduation.